Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 ## Mortol II

 What if Mortol was a Metroidvania with a class system?
 This game has been creeping up the list for me.
-The game just has so many ways to approach it's map.
+The game just has so many ways to approach its map.
 There is no *right* way to save Mortolia.
 Well, there's *one* right way.
 Dying for it.

 Even once you clear it, a special mode exists which limits your class selection.
 This requires creative problem solving to route out different ways to destroy the great evil.

-It doesn't quite hit as perfectly for me as Mortol 1, but it's so clever and uniquely it's own thing.
+It doesn't quite hit as perfectly for me as Mortol 1, but it's so clever and uniquely its own thing.

 # Incredible